 Follow your healthcare provider's instructions carefully.
-If you don’t, the exam may be canceled or need to be repeated.
+If you don’t, the exam may be canceled.
+Or you may need to take it again.

-If you are taking blood-thinning medicine, ask your health care provider whether you should stop taking the medicine before this test.
+If you are taking blood-thinning medicine, ask your healthcare provider if you should stop taking the medicine before this test.

-Have no food or drink for 6 to 12 hours before the test.
+Have no food or drink for at least 8 hours before the test.
 Also, avoid smoking for 24 hours before the test.

-You will need to remove any dentures or bridgework.
+You will need to remove any dentures or removable devices from your mouth.

-Right before the test, you will be given sedating medications to help you relax.
-The medication may be given intravenously (IV) into one of your veins.
+Right before the test, you will be given sedating medicines to help you relax.
+The medicine may be given by an IV (intravenously) into one of your veins.
 In addition, your nose and throat may be numbed with a special spray to help prevent gagging and coughing.

 If you are having this test as an outpatient, make sure you have an adult friend or family member to drive you home.